Lungs-Largeintestines - Stomach-Spleen - Heart-Smallintestine - Unitarybladder-Kidneys - Pericardium-Tripleheaters - Gallbladder-Liver

 Meditation and Breath (what is meditation)

-The mind and body to some extent will always be a child (the mind/body remembers when it was once a child, and now when it is fully grown, this becomes your inner child), the part of psyche that remembers childhood and will always be the free-child of the mind, body and spirit.
+The mind and body to some extent will always be a child (the mind/body remembers when it was once a child, and now when it is fully grown, this becomes the inner child), the part of psyche that remembers childhood and will always be the free-child of the mind, body and spirit.

-The innocence, the inner child is a state of consciousness that mentally belongs to us all good or bad, everyone has experienced that innocence at one time in their lives.
+The innocence, the inner child finds is a state of consciousness that mentally belongs to us all good or bad, everyone has experienced that innocence at one time in their lives.

-However that part of our complete grownup consciousness, you know the up-to-date voice that talks to us all and watches over all our experiences no matter how big or trivial, the presence that wakes you up when a loud noise is heard at night, or that (gut-feeling) sense that sometimes advises "no" or "yes", that unexplainable consciousness that is involved with what we do every living moment is not a child and for most people that innocent, childlike qualities are completely suppressed by the adult consciousness as a way for the brain to holistically cope or function within our modern life's.
+However that part of our complete grownup consciousness, you know the up-to-date voice that talks to us all and watches over all our experiences no matter how big or trivial, the presence that wakes you up when a loud noise is heard at night, or that (gut-feeling) sense that sometimes advises "no" or "yes", that unexplainable consciousness that is involved with what we do every living moment is not a child and for most people that innocent, childlike qualities are completely suppressed by the adult consciousness as a way for the brain to holistically cope or function within modern life's framework.

 Diaphragm breathing is childlike, because that is how a child first breathes, deeply and comfortable (without forcing the breath), accessing innocence, the breath is free from any constraints (free from future/past stress, free to just live in the moment).